OSHA Vertical and Horizontal Standards

 How to Prepare for an OSHA Inspection

-Are you prepared to handan on OSHA inspection?
+Are you prepared to handle an OSHA inspection?
 What are the main parts that make up an OSHA inspection?
 And what about fines and penalties?
 You have questions, and we have answers!
 An OSHA inspection can be stressful for any company, especially if you don’t know what to expect going in.
 The OSHA compliance and training experts know what to expect.
 We’ve been involved with audits and inspections, and we also know how to help your company prepare accordingly.
 These inspections can relate to OSHA vertical standards (industry-specific regulations) and horizontal standards (more broad-based safety guidelines).
 Regardless of your company’s work activity, it helps to know how to prepare for an OSHA investigation.
-Get up to speed with OSHA vertical standards and inspections with today – check out our informative post!
+Get up to speed with OSHA vertical standards and inspections today – check out our informative post!

 The Function and Purpose of OSHA